3M Earplug Lawsuit

 3M Earplug Lawsuit Updates

-As of September, 16 test cases have gone to trial.
+In September 2022, 16 test cases had gone to trial.
 3M has lost 10 of these cases, and the 13 plaintiffs in those cases have been awarded nearly $300 million in damages.
 At least one of those plaintiffs had his damages reduced by the court due to state laws setting maximum limits on the amount someone can receive in certain kinds of damages.